modin-project/modin/docs/getting_started/faq.rst

 light-weight, robust DataFrame.
 Because it is so light-weight, Modin provides speed-ups of up to 4x on a laptop with 4 physical cores.

-How do I use jupyter/collab notebooks with Modin?
+How do I use Jupyter or Colab notebooks with Modin?
 """"""""""""""""""""""""""""""""""""""""""""
 Just like you would use any other notebook, just replace your pandas import with modin: